WebAssembly/design/Semantics.md

 ### Branches and nesting

-The `br`, `br_if`, and `br_table` instructions express low-level branching and hereafter refered to simply as branches.
+The `br`, `br_if`, and `br_table` instructions express low-level branching and are hereafter refered to simply as branches.
-Branches may only reference labels defined by an outer enclosing construct.
+Branches may only reference labels defined by a construct in which they are enclosed.
 For example, references to a `block`'s label can only occur within the `block`'s body.

 In practice, outer `block`s can be used to place labels for any given branching